 It means to take back something you said or believed, especially in public or official settings. - Is recanting the same as lying?

 Not necessarily.
-Recanting means withdrawing a statement—sometimes it’s because the original was false, and sometimes it’s due to changed beliefs. - Is “recant” formal or informal?
+Recanting means withdrawing a statement, and it can happen because the original was incorrect, not because the person intentionally deceived anyone. - Is “recant” formal or informal?

-Reasons include discovering new information, correcting mistakes, facing pressure, or changing personal beliefs.
+Common reasons include discovering new information, correcting a mistake, dealing with pressure, or changing personal beliefs.